-- 3.9 The CC has day-to-day financial management of the force including the capital programme and as such shall approve any in-year variations to the Capital Programme on the following basis: - CC CFO to have delegated authority to approve new or additional expenditure up to £50k on an existing or new project subject to remaining within the overall approved capital programme and in consultation with the PCC on any expenditure over £20k. - New or additional expenditure in excess of £50k to be approved by the PCC CFO and subject to consultation with the PCC on expenditure over £20k.
+- 3.9 The CC has day-to-day financial management of the force including the capital programme and as such shall approve any in-year variations to the Capital Programme on the following basis: - CC CFO to have delegated authority to approve new or additional expenditure up to £50k on an existing or new project subject to remaining within the overall approved capital programme. - New or additional expenditure in excess of £50k to be approved by the PCC CFO and subject to consultation with the PCC.